EGA-archive/ega-download-client/README.md

 ## Further assistance

 If, after troubleshooting an issue, you are still experiencing difficulties, please email EGA Helpdesk (helpdesk@ega-archive.org) with the following information:
-* Attach the <log file name> log file located in the directory where pyEGA3 is running
+* Attach the log file located in the directory where pyEGA3 is running
 * Indicate the compute environment you are running pyEGA3 in: compute cluster, single machine, other (please describe).

 ## Attribution